Fatima, Portugal, Dec 27, 2017 / 11:49 am America/Denver (CNA).

 The documentation gathered for Sr. Lucia consists of over 15,000 letters, testimonies, and other documents that would support the nun’s cause for beatification.
 Bishop Virgilio Antunes of Coimbra, Portugal noted that these pages have taken more than eight years to track down, as they consist of personal letters and witness statements from more than 60 people.

-The pages were presented at a church ceremony at Sr. Lucia’s convent in Coimbra and will also be sent to the Vatican’s Congregation for the Causes of Saints for approval, in order to proceed towards the next steps of canonization.
-The case will also be reviewed by Pope Francis.
+The pages were presented at a church ceremony at Sr. Lucia’s convent in Coimbra, and then sent to the Vatican’s Congregation for the Causes of Saints for approval, in order to proceed towards the next steps of canonization.
+The case must also be reviewed by Pope Francis.

 After this first appearance, the Virgin Mary then appeared to the children on the 13th of every month from May until October.
 The message of the Fatima apparitions can be summarized primarily as a call to repentance, reparation and prayer.